Restricting invariants of unitary reflection groups: Statement of the main results

 \begin{proof} It is shown in \cite[Theorem~ 6.27]{orlikterao:arrangements} that the first two statements are equivalent.
 The second statement implies the third because $\Fix(g) = \Fix( \langle g\rangle)$ for $g\in G$.
 Finally, the third statement implies the first because if $H$ is a subgroup of $G$, then $\Fix(H)= \bigcap_{h\in H} \Fix(h)$, and by the second statement each subspace $\Fix(h)$ is in $L(\CA(V,G))$. \end{proof}

-In the following, we frequently refer to subspaces in the lattice of $\CA(V,G)$ instead of fixed point subspaces of elements, or subgroups, of $G$.
+Using the lemma, in the following, we frequently refer to subspaces in the lattice of $\CA(V,G)$ instead of fixed point subspaces of elements, or subgroups, of $G$.
 To simplify the notation, in the rest of this paper set

 when $G$ and $V$ are fixed.